SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

     ![HelloWorld web part in SharePoint Workbench](../../../images/sp-workbench-helloworld-wp.png)

     Congratulations!
-You have just added your first client-side web part to a client-side page.
+You've just added your first client-side web part to a client-side page.

 1. Select the pencil icon on the far left of the web part to reveal the web part property pane.